Wire-haired Slovakian Pointer

 Common inquiries about the breed

-They shed moderately, but regular brushing helps manage loose hair effectively.
+They have a wiry coat that sheds moderately, but regular brushing helps manage loose hair effectively.

 Are they easy to train?

-They are highly intelligent and eager to please, making them responsive to positive reinforcement training.
+They are highly intelligent and eager to please, which makes them generally responsive to consistent, positive reinforcement training.

 View Official FCI Standard